adamcegielka/adamcegielka/README.md

 ## Hello 👋 I'm Adam

-I'm a Junior Quality Assurance Engineer with strong attention to detail.
+I'm a Quality Assurance Engineer with strong attention to detail.
 I like new challenges, which made me want to learn more and more about this domain and improve my skills daily.
 [More about me](https://github.com/adamcegielka/more-about-me).

 ### 🛠 Testing tools that I use